 Key requirements of the Asia Region Funds Passport – ARFP

-• Only invest in specific asset classes: transferable securities, money market instruments, deposits, depositary receipts over gold, derivatives, units of other funds.
+- Only invest in specific asset classes: currency, deposits, depositary receipts over gold, transferable securities and money market instruments.

 Scope of the Asia Region Funds Passport – ARFP

-Asset managers in participating countries aim to raise capital from retail investors in the Asia-Pacific region using their locally domiciled funds.
+Asset managers in participating countries aim to raise capital from retail investors in the Asia Pacific region using their locally domiciled funds.
 As of today, the alternative strategies and long short funds are excluded from the scheme.
-So far, only certain investors in some countries have had direct access to a limited range of foreign funds.
-For instance, Australia (wholesale investors), Japan and South Korea allow the distribution of UCITS funds.

 Industry implications of the Asia Region Funds Passport – ARFP

 Funds in Asian economies are largely domestic strategy funds.
 The ARFP is an excellent opportunity for asset managers to distribute their unique strategies to new markets.
-Local asset managers will face increased competition from foreign asset managers, likely leading to a downward pressure on fees.
 Retail investors will benefit from a wider range of fund investment products to choose from.

 Challenges for asset managers